translate/translate/docs/development/developers.rst

 * decorations.py -- various helper functions to identify accelerators,
   variables and markers
 * helpers.py -- functions used by the tests
-* prefilters.py -- functions to eg remove variables and accelerators before applying tests to the PO message
+* prefilters.py -- functions to e.g. remove variables and accelerators before
+  applying tests to the PO message

 pofilter is now relatively mature.
 The best areas for contributions are: